vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 In the example above, the _my_raw_data_ folder is the root directory of a raw dataset.

 The _transcriptions.csv_ file contains all labels of the recordings.
 The common column of the CSV file is `name`, which represents all recording items by their filenames **without extension**.
+Elements of sequence attributes should be split by `space`.
 Other required columns may vary according to the category of the model you are training, and will be introduced in the following sections.

 ### Dictionaries